arnaudlambertt/Thiscord/README.md

   Customized from mui, mode dark or light, this setting is saved in the db.

-* Socket.io (+?)
+* Socket.io (+??)

-Use of Socket.io to update in real time the client of each user connected.
-The channels, the members, the messages (creation, edition and deletion), etc. Are all updated and shared across the concerned clients.
+  Use of Socket.io to update **in real time the client of each user connected**.
+The channels, the members and the messages (creation, update and deletion), are all shared across the concerned clients.
 This feature is what makes this chat a real time chat app.
 And it works beautifully.